carlosmccosta/effective-parakeet/README.md

 `/zivid_camera/point_cloud (sensor_msgs/PointCloud2)`
 > Point cloud data.
 Each time a capture is invoked the resulting point cloud is published
 > on this topic.
 The included point fields are x, y, z (in meters), c (contrast value),
 > and r, g, b (colors).
+The output is in the camera's optical frame, where x is right, y is
+> down and z is forward.

 `/zivid_camera/color/image_rect_color (sensor_msgs/Image)`
 > RGB image.
 The image is encoded as "rgb8".

 `/zivid_camera/depth/image (sensor_msgs/Image)`
 > Depth image.
-Each pixel contains the z-value (in meters).
-The image is encoded as 32-bit float.
+Each pixel contains the z-value (along the camera Z axis) in meters.
+> The image is encoded as 32-bit float.
+Pixels where z-value is missing is denoted as NaN.

 ## Configuration of capture settings